UCSF-DataSci/09-second-exam-jengithubb/README.md

 | [Some College]| [-0.4026] | [0.000]   | [-0.417, -0.388]   |
 | [age]| [-0.0303] | [0.000]  | [-0.031, -0.030] |

 All predictors have p-values < 0.001, indicating they are highly significant contributors to the model.
 The model explains a substantial proportion of variance in walking speed (R² = 79.9%), making it a strong predictor.
+A mixed-effects model was fitted using walking_speed as the dependent variable, with age and education_level as fixed effects.
+A random intercept was added for each patient_id to account for repeated measurements from the same individuals.
+An OLS regression was performed with interaction terms (age * education_level) to test whether the effect of age on walking speed varies by education level.

 ### 2.Analyze costs
 ####